Mourne (barony): Migration of the Mugdorna to Bairrche

 By the 11th and 12th centuries the Mugdorna had become subordinate to the Ui Chremthainn, ruled by the powerful Ó Cearbhaill (O'Carroll).
 The last king of Mugdorna, Maolruanaigh Ó Machainen (O'Machoiden), is recorded in the Annals of Ulster as being slain in 1110.

 In the latter half of the 12th century, a group of the Mugdorna emigrated from Cremorne (from Crioch Mughdurna) to what is now south County Down where they settled in Bairrche to form a new kingdom.
-It is suggested that Donnchadh Ó Cearbhaill, being King of Airgialla which included the original territory of the Mugdorna, having just received the territory of Bairrche may have transplanted them to the area to reinforce his control over it.
+It is suggested that Donnchadh Ó Cearbhaill, being King of Airgialla which included the original territory of the Mugdorna, and having just received the territory of Bairrche may have transplanted them to the area to reinforce his control over it.
 They would rename Bairrche and its mountains after them, hence the present-day names of Mourne and the Mourne Mountains.

 O'Dugan lists O'Machoiden as being rulers in the 12th century of Mourne in County Down.
-Ballymageogh is a townland and Slievemageogh is a mountain in county Down, Ireland which was named for the Mhigh Eotach or Mac Eochy clan of the Mugdorna who migrated from county Monaghan to county Down between the years 1150 and 1200.
-Mhigh Eotach or Mac Eochy was later anglicized as McGeough and McGough.